Featured Image

 Why do governments impose tariffs?

 Governments use tariffs to raise revenue and protect domestic industries.
 Often, emerging economies want to encourage growth in infant industries.
-However, advanced economies may also want to support developed industries.
+Advanced economies may also want to support developed industries.

 Here are a few key reasons why governments impose tariffs: